sunjc826/peggle/README.md

 `GameLevel.swift` The integration tests for game state are described in the later section.
 - `hydrate` (Same as `DesignerGameLevel`)
-  - given level with different `playArea`, expect error to be thrown
-  - given level with equally sized `playArea`, expect success.
-Furthermore, check that `self` has exactly the same pegs as `incomingPeg` by comparing their respective containers.
+  - check that `self` has exactly the same pegs as `incomingPeg` by comparing their respective containers.
 Hook into the lifecycle of `GameLevel` by registering callbacks.
 These callbacks can be used to check if adding, updating or removing is successful.
 - `update`
   - This is very hard to unit test.
 An integration test is preferred.